d-shap/artifactory/README.md

 To run container next volumes should be mapped:
 * folder for SQL database
 * folder for artifactory data
-* folder for artifactory access
+* folders for security and access data
 * log folder
 * backup folder